Laura Worsøe

-Laura Frederikke Worsøe Nielsen (born October 28, 2001 in Odense) is a Danish soccer player who plays goalkeeper for Sundby Boldklub in the Elite Division and for the Denmark national team.
+Laura Frederikke Worsøe Nielsen (born 28 October 2001) is a Danish footballer who plays as a goalkeeper for Kolding IF in the Danish Women's League and the Denmark national team.

-Career

-Club team
+Club career

-Since 10 September 2018, Worsøe has appeared for Odense Q as both a league and 1st division team.
-In the 2021/22 season, she won the basic game with the club in the 1st Division, but did not win the qualification series and thus did not advance to the Gjensidige Kvindeliga.
+Worsøe was born in Odense.
+Since 10 September 2018, she has appeared for Odense Q as both a league and 1st division team.
+In the 2021–22 season, she won the basic game with the club in the 1st Division, but did not win the qualification series and thus did not advance to the Gjensidige Kvindeliga.

-National team
+International career

-She has appeared several times for the Danish youth national teams and participated in the 2018 Under-19 European Championship in Switzerland at just 16 years old.
+Worsøe has appeared several times for the Danish youth national teams and participated in the 2018 Under-19 European Championship in Switzerland at just 16 years old.

 In May 2022, she was selected for the senior national team for the first time, for an official friendly match against Austria in Wiener Neustadt.
 She was substituted after the break in the 46th minute, as a replacement for Katrine Svane.
 Here she kept a clean sheet until the final whistle in Denmark's 2–1 victory.

 Subsequently, on 16 June of the same year, she was selected for national coach Lars Søndergaard's squad for the 2022 European Championship in England.